 The fire would be realised as an aggressive wall of noise comprising a superimposition of several high-gain versions of the engraving recordings:

 1.40 pm.
 Thereafter, it was all down hill: the visions were followed by a repetition of the initial monologue sequence, to mark the return to law giving and, in addition, a description of the design and accoutrements associated with the Tabernacle and its priesthood (one of the most visual expressions of Judaic religion).
-The section ends with an extreme, left/right, stereophonic evocation of God’s finger writing the two Tables of the Law (Exodus 31.18).
+The section ends with an extreme, left/right, stereophonic evocation of God’s finger writing the two Tables of the Law (Exod.
+31.18).
 The whole was not finished yet; the loose end will be tied up on Monday.

 3.00 pm.
 Back to the very physical realms of plugs, wires, power supplies, and effectors.
 I’ve had in mind building a two-tier pedal board for my practice sessions, principally.
 The upper board, which is antonymous and had already been constructed, would be detachable and piggy-back on the lower one: